JasperFx/jasper/documentation/documentation/extensions/jsoncommands.md

 That will loop through all the known messages handled in the system, and generate a JSON schema file using the [NJsonSchema](https://github.com/RSuter/NJsonSchema) library that will be named following the pattern *<[linkto:documentation/messaging/messages;title=message type identity]>*-*version*.json.
 The argument "/schemafiles" just tells the command where to save the files.

+See <[linkto:documentation/bootstrapping/console]> for more information on Jasper in command line applications.

 ## Generating C# DTO Class Files from JSON Schema Documents